Motherhood is a journey filled with choices; breastfeeding or formula, crib or bassinet, pull-ups vs. diapers – the list is endless.

 Pull-Ups Vs. Diapers: Pros and Cons

 The pull-ups vs. diapers debate exists because they both have benefits and drawbacks.
-If that wasn’t the case, every parent would gravitate towards one direction.
+If that wasn’t the case, every parent would gravitate toward one direction.

 Let’s look at the pros and cons of each.